mmeurer00/mergeMe/README.md

 # Merge Me 🙌
 Welcoming to Merge Me, an open source repository that allows you to practice making your first pull/merge requests.

-As a new programmer, the thought of performing your contribution can be a little scary.
+As a new programmer, the thought of performing your first contribution can be a little scary.
 But it's time to put all your fears aside, pull yourself up, and git with the program. *See what I did there?*

 ## Getting Started 🟢